basunsam/basunsam/README.md

 🔭 I have gained practical experience in Online and Digital marketing and also as a Payment Analyst!

- 🌱 I’m currently learning Embedded Analytics 🤣
+ 🌱 I’m currently learning Embedded Analytics.🥇

-⚡ Fun fact: I love watching football and reading self development books.
+⚡ Fun fact: I love watching football and reading self development books.📚